Strain-Induced Charge Density Waves with Emergent Topological States in Monolayer NbSe2: Methods

-The lattice dynamics calculations of the unmodulated 1$\times$1 structure were carried out within the framework of density functional perturbation theory (DFPT)~\cite{PhysRevLett.58.1861} using norm-conserving pseudo-potentials~\cite{PhysRevB.43.1993} as implemented in the Quantum Espresso simulation package~\cite{Giannozzi_2009}.
-The exchange-correlation effects are treated within the local density approximation (LDA)~\cite{PhysRev.140.A1133} with the Perdew-Zunger parametrization~\cite{PhysRevB.23.5048}.
+The lattice dynamics calculations of the unmodulated 1$\times$1 structure were carried out within the framework of density functional perturbation theory (DFPT)~\cite{PhysRevLett.58.1861} using norm-conserving pseudo-potentials~\cite{PhysRevB.43.1993} as implemented in the Quantum Espresso package~\cite{Giannozzi_2009}.
+Exchange-correlation effects were treated within the local density approximation (LDA)~\cite{PhysRev.140.A1133} with the Perdew-Zunger parametrization~\cite{PhysRevB.23.5048}.
 We have fully optimized both the ionic positions and lattice parameters until the residual forces on each ion were less than $10^{-4}$ Ry and zero-stress tensors are obtained.
-The monolayer is obtained from the relaxed bulk structure by setting a vacuum of 14 $\AA$ along the z-direction to eliminate the interaction with spurious replica images.
-Another ionic relaxation for monolayer structure follows this to ensure structural stability.
-The in-plane biaxial tensile strain is simulated by increasing the lattice parameter based on the relaxed monolayer structure.
-For the strained 1$\times$1 structure, we only relax the atoms position by fixing the lattice parameter and unit cell shape.
-For normal phase, the phonon dispersion is obtained by Fourier interpolation of the dynamical matrices computed on a $24\times24\times1$ $k$-mesh and $12\times12\times1$ $q-$mesh [6].
-For the 2$\times$2 CDW phase, the Brillouin zones for electronic and vibrational calculations are sampled using $9\times9\times1$ and $2\times2\times1$ respectively.
+The monolayer is obtained from the relaxed bulk structure by setting a vacuum of 14 $\AA$ along the z-direction to eliminate interaction with replica images.
+This was followed with another ionic relaxation step to ensure structural stability.
+The in-plane biaxial tensile strain was simulated by increasing the lattice parameter based on the relaxed monolayer structure.
+For the strained 1$\times$1 structure, we only relaxed the atomic positions by fixing the lattice parameter and unit cell shape.
+For the pristine phase, phonon dispersion was obtained by Fourier interpolation of the dynamical matrices computed on a $24\times24\times1$ $k$-mesh and $12\times12\times1$ $q-$mesh.
+For the 2$\times$2 CDW phase, the Brillouin zones for the electronic and vibrational calculations were sampled using $9\times9\times1$ and $2\times2\times1$ meshes, respectively.